SlimeVR/SlimeVR-Docs-Site/common-issues.md

 ## The trackers are connected to the SlimeVR server but aren't turning up on Steam

-There are two common causes that you should check:
-- Make sure that you have the right driver installed.
+-Make sure that you have the right SteamVR driver installed or install SlimeVR with [the installer](https://github.com/SlimeVR/SlimeVR-Installer/releases/download/v0.1.4/slimevr_web_installer.exe).
-- SlimeVR should always be launched before SteamVR.
-Close both and then launch SlimeVR Server before launching SteamVR.

 ## My trackers are bound to the wrong controllers in SteamVR